PlaidCloud/website/content/en/docs/concepts/scheduling-eviction/scheduler-perf-tuning.md

 {{< feature-state for_k8s_version="v1.14" state="beta" >}}

 [kube-scheduler](/docs/concepts/scheduling-eviction/kube-scheduler/#kube-scheduler)
-is the Kubernetes default scheduler.
+is the PlaidCloud default scheduler.
 It is responsible for placement of Pods on Nodes in a cluster.

 Nodes in a cluster that meet the scheduling requirements of a Pod are